-Bernie Sanders' New Job Plan Wants To Make Sure Every American Who Wants Employment Is Hired
+Bernie Sanders' New Plan Aims To Employ Every American Who Wants A Job & That's Not All

 A small group of left-leaning congresspeople appear to be more willing than ever to drift away from the political center, though one of them shouldn't come as much of a surprise.
 According to multiple reports, Sen. Bernie Sanders' new job plan would guarantee employment for every American who is willing and able to work.
 It might sound like a big promise to make, but he suggests the government would be smart to back it.
 And he's not the only one saying so.